 Create the product

-Once you know what you’re going to create, it’s time to start working on the product itself.
+Once you know what you’ll create, it’s time to start working on the product itself.
 Take this time to really brainstorm what kind of product you’re creating, what to include, how it’s going to help your audience, etc.

-Before you start creating your product you need to take a step back and spend some time on research.
-It helps a lot to look at similar products, not to copy, but to see how others are formatting theirs, etc. Simply seeing what else is out there can give you ideas on how to structure it, market it, etc. Do not, I repeat DO NOT copy anyone else’s product.
+Before you start creating your product, you need to take a step back and spend some time on research.
+It helps to look at similar products, not copy, but see how others are formatting theirs, etc. Simply seeing what else is out there can give you ideas on how to structure it, market it, etc. DO NOT copy anyone else’s product.
 You are simply doing research.

 Decide on your product price

 Now is the time to decide how to price your product.
 This is one of the hardest parts for a lot of people.
 Some people want to charge very low because they think that will get them more sales.
 Or they’re afraid to ask for money.
 I get that!

 Some people want to charge very high in hopes of making more money.
 The problem with this is overcharging might scare away all your potential buyers.

 This is where your research comes in again.
 Look at other similar products and see how they’re priced.
 Check what other sellers of similar products include and what their quality is like.

 In the end, the pricing is up to you, but I would use other people’s products as a guideline.